-- What Horizon functions and access was available from the basement room of Fujistu's Bracknell Site that was visited by Mr Rudkin? - 2.
+- 1. What Horizon functions and access were available from the basement room of Fujistu's Bracknell Site visited by Mr Rudkin? - 2.
 What happened during Mr Rudkin's visit to the Bracknell site? - 3.
 What access and authorisations were available from the test environment at the Bracknell site?
-This section addresses the 7 specific questions put forward Second Sight in the email from lan Henderson to Steve Allchorn of 7 June 2013. - 4.
-What historic access was available to live Horizon data?
+This section addresses the 7 specific questions put forward by Second Sight in the email from Ian Henderson to Steve Allchorn of 7 June 2013. - 4.
+What access was historically available to live Horizon data?

-Issue 1: What Horizon functions and access are available from the basement room of Fujistu's Bracknell Site that was witnessed by Mr Rudkin?
+Issue 1: What Horizon functions and access were available from the basement room of Fujistu's Bracknell Site witnessed by Mr Rudkin?